amannn/next-intl/README.md

 ## Features

-- Based on battle-tested building blocks from [Format.JS](https://formatjs.io/) (used by `react-intl`), this library is a thin wrapper around high-quality, lower-level APIs for i18n.
-- I18n is an essential part of the user experience, therefore this library doesn't compromise on flexibility and never leaves you behind when you need to fine tune a translation.
+- 🌟 I18n is an essential part of the user experience, therefore this library doesn't compromise on flexibility and never leaves you behind when you need to fine tune a translation.
 Messages use the proven [ICU syntax](https://formatjs.io/docs/core-concepts/icu-syntax) which covers interpolation, numbers, dates, times, plurals, ordinal pluralization, label selection based on enums and rich text.
+- ⚔️ Based on battle-tested building blocks from [Format.JS](https://formatjs.io/) (used by `react-intl`), this library is a thin wrapper around high-quality, lower-level APIs for i18n.
-- A hooks-only API ensures that you can use the same API for `children` as well as for attributes which expect strings.
+- 💡 A hooks-only API ensures that you can use the same API for `children` as well as for attributes which expect strings.
-- Integrates with both static as well as server side rendering.
+- 🚀 Integrates with both static as well as server side rendering.

 ## What does it look like?